 Hi!
-My name is Éder Navacerrada, and since 2003, I have logged more than 6200 flight hours in aerial work, actively involved in Safety Management and Flight Operations.
+My name is Éder Navacerrada, and since 2003, I have logged several thousand hours in aerial work, actively involved in Safety Management and Flight Operations.
 Tail-wheel aircraft, seaplanes, aerobatics, firefighting, crop spraying, and parachuting, remain as my favorite activities.

-I have crossed the Atlantic on a single-engine aircraft ten times, making more than 50,000 miles cross-country and oversees around the world.
+I have crossed the Atlantic on a single-engine aircraft more times than I can remember, making more than 1000,000 miles cross-country and overseas around the world.
 Day and night, using routes and conditions similar to those used by our aviation pioneers in the 20s and 30 of the last century; Captains Jimenez and Iglesias in the Breguet, or Amelia Earheart in the Lockheed Vega.

 I have performed more than a thousand parachute jumps, being my preferred activity wingsuit flying, and hundreds of safe BASE jumps, in a dozen different countries, from 75 different objects, participating and winning several international competitions.
 During these years, I have survived environments considered hostile by our society, having numerous “oops” (controllable micro errors) but not one “ouch” (serious accidents – touch wood), all combined with the responsibilities of family life.